 770G Off-Highway Truck

-never been better.
-We've taken the best of our rugged, dependable heritage and combined it with technologies that help our environment, make your operators more productive and dramatically improve the economics of your haul fleet.
-This 770G has an updated traction control system to keep you moving when the ground conditions aren't perfect, you'll see improvements in fuel use through new and flexible fuel saving strategies, and we're making the operating experience best in class with automotive quality shifting, noise reduction and cab updates.
-Our heritage and new use of technology are combined in this truck for one purpose - the continued success of your business.
+been better.
+We’ve taken the best of our rugged, dependable heritage and combined it with technologies that help our environment, make your operators more productive, and dramatically improve the economics of your haul fleet.
+The 770G has an updated Traction Control System (TCS) to keep you moving even when the ground conditions aren’t perfect.
+You’ll see improvements in fuel use through new and flexible fuel savings and we're making the operating experience best in class with automotive quality shifting, noise reduction, and cab updates.
+Our heritage and new use of technology are combined in this truck for one purpose – the continued success of your business.

 - Nominal Payload Class (100%)